 First of all, if you haven’t used a carving pattern before, it’s pretty simple: you clean out the pumpkin as usual, print out your pattern (if needed, you can resize it on your computer or use a photocopier to get the pattern size that best fits your pumpkin), attach the pattern to the pumpkin with tape, use a nail or piercing tool to make closely spaced pin pricks along the stencil lines, and then use a small knife to carve the pattern.
-You can pick up an inexpensive pumpkin carving kit at most drug stores or grocery stores or order a carving kit off of Amazon.
+You can pick up an inexpensive pumpkin carving kit at most drug stores or grocery stores or order a carving kit off of Amazon (affiliate link).

 Being a total animal lover, some of my favorite stencils are animal-related.
 A great source for patterns of all sorts of different dog breeds is Better Homes and Gardens’ Carving Stencils of Favorite Dogs.
 Some of my favorites are the golden retriever pattern,